-Spot colors, such as PANTONE, are special inks manufactured to run on an offset printing press.
-Spot colors can be simulated using CMYK toners (also known as process color inks).
+spot colors, such as PANTONE, are special inks manufactured to run on an offset printing press.
+Spot colors can be simulated using CMYK toners (also known as process colors).
 With the Spot Color Matching print option, you can determine how spot colors are printed at the Color Server: